Skip to main content

 What Changes in Your Daily Experience

-After switching to FSRS, you'll notice:
+After switching to FSRS (either via Anki or MemoForge), you'll notice:

 Longer intervals for mature cards.
 If you've been reviewing a card consistently for months, FSRS confidently extends intervals.
 Don't be alarmed seeing 180-day or 365-day intervals.